Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/code_macros.md

-In the **Function Macros** section we mentioned that Nessa has a code generation pattern that executes code.
+In the **Function Macros** section we mentioned that Ryna has a code generation pattern that executes code.
 Since its complexity is far from the rest, we will dedicate this section to explaining how it works.

 ## Syntax